What is a remote notary?

 Where do I obtain remote communications technology to perform remote online notarizations?

-Visit our Notary Training & Supplies page on our Minnesota Notary Public Website for a list of organizations that offer training and supplies, and providers that may offer remote communications technology services.
+Visit our Notary Help page on our Minnesota Notary Public Website for a list of providers that offer remote communications technology services.
 If you are unable to locate vendors that specialize in this remote notarization technology, we recommend you search the Internet for this information.

 Where can I get training for remote online notarization?

 Visit our Notary Training & Supplies website page to see list of organizations that offer a course of study to perform Remote online notary public in the state of Minnesota.

 Note: the office of the Secretary of State does not, by linking with any website guarantee the accuracy or appropriateness of the content of any website or validate these organizations.
 Viewers must make their only analysis of that content.
 Note: the organization you choose must cover the laws, rules, procedures and ethics relevant to notarial acts performed under Minnesota Statutes 358.645 and 359.

 Where can I verify if a notary is registered to perform remote online notarizations?